 - Stock hood.
 Cowl hoods are rice, and I still have yet to see any evidence that they do anything for you besides cause additional aerodynamic drag.

 - Stock wheels.
-Aftermarket wheels are rice.
+Aftermarket wheels look weird.

 - Front bench seat.
 It is more practical.
 The only problem is the driver’s side cushions sagged from overuse, so my back would get sore on long trips.